 “In God we trust.
 All others must bring data” was cited in an August 1985 article in The American Statistician.
 “In God we trust.
 All others must use data” was cited in the book The Deming Management Method (1986) by Mary Walton.
-The saying has been frequently credited to American engineer and author W. Edwards Deming (1900-1993), but it’s not clear when he first said it or if he popularized it, although it was popularized with this name.
+The saying has been frequently credited to American engineer and author W. Edwards Deming (1900-1993), but it’s not clear when he first said it or even if he popularized it, although it was popularized with this name.
 “By the way, I know Dr. Deming doesn’t like slogans, but we now use the following slogan, ‘In God We Trust, but all others, bring data!’” was spoken at a meeting of the American Gas Association in 1986.

-[This entry was assisted by Ben Zimmer.]
+[This entry was assisted by Ben Zimmer and the Quote Investigator.]

 Wikipedia: In God we trust

 “In God We Trust” is the official motto of the United States.
 It was adopted as the nation’s motto in 1956 as an alternative or replacement to the unofficial motto of E pluribus unum, which was adopted when the Great Seal of the United States was created and adopted in 1782.
 Many people (including Atheists) have expressed objections to its use, and have sought to have the religious reference removed from the currency, claiming that it violates the First Amendment.